2030 Women's Rugby League World Cup

-The 2028 Women's Rugby League World Cup will be the eighth staging of the Women's Rugby League World Cup, and will be the first stand alone Women's Rugby League World Cup since the women's tournament was made a primary event and moved out of the Festival of World Cups in 2017.
+The 2030 Women's Rugby League World Cup will be the eighth staging of the Women's Rugby League World Cup, and will be one of three major tournaments part of the 2030 Rugby League World Cup.

-The competition is expected to be held in during October and November 2028.
+The competition is expected to be held in during October and November 2030.

 Background

 Following the withdrawal of France as host of the 2025 Rugby League World Cups, the International Rugby League (IRL) recognised it would become increasingly difficult for one or two nations to host three growing tournaments.